WLTZ: Lewis ownership

 On November 15, 1993, station management announced the WLTZ news department would be dissolved on November 24, citing low ratings and lack of "wide market acceptance".
 The news came as a shock to the seven-member news staff, all but one of whom were laid off.
 By this time, the station was deep in fourth place; its 6 p.m. newscast attracted only a tenth of the ratings of market leader WTVM and was well behind Star Trek: The Next Generation on WXTX.
 The station had no regular local newscasts for the next 14 years.
 However, it did invite one of the staffers it fired, Fleming, to produce short news breaks to air during NBC's coverage of the 1996 Summer Olympics.

 Lewis announced it would sell WLTZ in 1994 to Piney Creek Broadcasting, headed by Ruth Allen Ollison, which would contract with Jack Pezold, owner of Fox affiliate WXTX, to provide its programs under a local marketing agreement (LMA).
 Pezold would also finance the sale for Piney Creek.
 The proposed transaction led to petitions to deny by WRBL and WTVM.
-While the sale appeared to be "almost a done deal" by February 1995, when the FCC rejected the challenges from the competing local stations, the deal fell through that April after Congress ended a tax certificate program that encouraged the sale of broadcast stations to minorities.
+While the sale appeared to be "almost a done deal" by February 1995, when the Federal Communications Commission (FCC) rejected the challenges from the competing local stations, the deal fell through that April after Congress ended a tax certificate program that encouraged the sale of broadcast stations to minorities.

-SagamoreHill ownership
+SagamoreHill and Gray ownership

 Lewis kept WLTZ until 2007, when it was sold to SagamoreHill Broadcasting; it was the last television property owned by Lewis.
 In November 2007, the station brought back weeknight newscasts (seen at 6, 7, and 11 p.m., or 5, 6, and 10 Central) in partnership with the Independent News Network (INN) of Davenport, Iowa.
 Originally, the early evening shows aired in traditional half-hour formats, while the late newscast ran for 11 minutes.
 The Iowa-based news presenters read stories prepared by local reporters in Columbus; WLTZ also partnered with the Ledger-Enquirer newspaper for local coverage.

 WLTZ converted to digital-only broadcasting February 17, 2009.
 That same year, the station added The CW to a subchannel after the network discontinued its relationship with Pappas Telecasting, owner of WLGA (channel 66), then the region's CW affiliate.
 In 2012, the station restored local news production from Columbus.

-In September 2020, SagamoreHill entered into an eight-year shared services agreement with Gray to provide back-office services including master control, engineering services, and promotional services, as well as newscasts for WLTZ.
+In September 2020, SagamoreHill entered into an eight-year shared services agreement with Gray Television to provide back-office services including master control, engineering services, and promotional services, as well as newscasts for WLTZ.
 On November 24, 2020, television industry website FTVLive.com reported that WLTZ had produced its final newscast on November 20 and that many employees were then laid off.
-WLTZ now simulcasts newscasts produced by WTVM.
+WLTZ then began simulcasting newscasts produced by WTVM.

+On August 1, 2025, Gray announced it would purchase WLTZ, along with sister stations KJTV-TV and KJTV-CD in Lubbock, Texas, from SagamoreHill.
+Gray applied for failing station waivers.
+The sale was approved by the FCC on May 6, 2026, and completed two days later.